The House of Seven Corpses: Home media

+Geneon Video released the film on DVD in 2005.
+In 2013, Severin Films reissued it on DVD and Blu-ray.

+Dark Force Entertainment released the film on 4K UHD Blu-ray on June 25, 2024.
+Kino Lorber reissued the film on 4K UHD Blu-ray on April 21, 2026.

+Reception

+Box office

+The film earned $9,807 during its opening week at the Mayfair Theatre in Baltimore, Maryland.

 Critical response

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle called the film "routine but capably handled".
 Writing in Zombie Movies: The Ultimate Guide, Glenn Kay called the concept better suited to an anthology film.
 Bloody Disgusting rated it 1.5/5 stars and wrote that though it is "only frightening in the first few minutes".
 Stuart Galbraith of DVD Talk rated it 2/5 stars and called it "cheap and derivative but hard to entirely dislike".
 Daryl Loomis of DVD Verdict wrote, "While there are things to enjoy about The House of Seven Corpses, it is completely forgettable, mostly because it's patently unscary."